Fall in Rocky Mountain National Park

 Experience the Elk Bugling

-From mid-September through October, visitors can witness one of the most magical occurrences in the park—the elk mating season.
-The elk gather in herds of up to 100 to spar and mate.
-The bulls use their eerie bugle calls to mark territory, impress their rivals, and call to their cows to keep them close.
-The best time to hear them is before dawn and before dusk.
+From mid-September through October, witness the magical elk mating season.
+During this time, herds of up to 100 elk gather to spar and mate.
+The eerie, echoing bugle calls of the bulls can be heard as they mark territory, impress rivals, and call to their cows.

 Ride Through Fall Color